Volkswagen e-up! (2019-2022) boot space & seating

-- 1VerdictThe Volkswagen e-up! electric car has been given a midlife nip-and-tuck, including a bigger battery that helps to substantially improve its range
+- 1VerdictThe Volkswagen e-up! electric city car was given a mid-life nip-and-tuck in 2019, including a bigger battery that substantially improved its range

-- 2Range, battery & chargingThe Volkswagen e-up! gets a much improved range from its more energy-dense battery, making it a more usable electric car than before
+- 2Range, battery & chargingThe latest Volkswagen e-up! has much longer range than its predecessor thanks to a more energy-dense battery, making it a more usable electric car than before

-- 3Running costs & insuranceThe Volkswagen e-up! is small, light and cheap to run – switching from a petrol car could save you thousands
+- 3Running costs & insuranceThe Volkswagen e-up! is small, light and very cheap to run, so switching from an equivalent petrol-engined car could save you thousands

-- 4Performance, motor & driveThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size
+- 4Performance, motor & driveThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use

-- 5Interior, dashboard & comfortWhile the VW e-up! feels well screwed together, the lack of a proper touchscreen infotainment system lets it down
+- 5Interior, dashboard & comfortWhile the VW e-up! feels well screwed together inside, the lack of a proper touchscreen infotainment system lets it down a bit

-- 7Reliability & safetyThe Volkswagen e-up! is based on a design that's nearly a decade old, which means it's not as safe as more modern electric vehicles.
+- 7Reliability & safety ratingThe Volkswagen e-up! is based on a decade-old design, which means it's not as safe as more modern electric vehicles.
 Reliability should be good, though.